nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Now, imagine you have ended your 'Maths 1' lesson.
 You realised that one of your students, Alex Yeoh, seems to struggle with the topic 'Vectors', and you wish to take note of it so that you can provide him extra practice.
 To do so, you can easily add a progress note for Alex on TutorAid by following the steps below:

-1. Key in `add -p 1 Weak in Vectors and requires extra practice` into the Command Box and press ENTER.
+1. Key in `add -p 1 Requires extra practice for Vectors` into the Command Box and press ENTER.

     > :bulb: The `1` in the command above refers to the index number of Alex Yeoh in the Student Panel.
 For more information, you can refer to the detailed documentation for the [Add a Progress to a Student](#adding-progress-for-a-student-add--p) command.

 1. Notice that Alex's details, reflected in the Student Panel, will then be updated to display the progress note you just added.
+You can then key in the `list -a` into the Command Box and hit ENTER to return back to your original view.

+   > :bulb: For more information on changing the viewing modes in TutorAid, you can refer to the detailed documentation for [List](#listing-all-students-and-lessons-list) commands.

-Now, the next time you open TutorAid, you will be able to see Alex's progress note at a glance!
+Now, the next time you open TutorAid, you will be able to see Alex's latest progress note at a glance!

 > :bulb: You will be able to add up to **10** such progress notes for each student.
 When you attempt to add an 11th note, your very first note will be automatically deleted, and your new note will be added in. <br>
 > We support up to just 10 notes to ensure that the progress notes for each student are easy to view and manage.